Welcome back everyone, this term is a short one but crammed full of things for you and the children to join in with............................

 (for safeguarding concerns and advice)

-Gaming and Online Safety
+Gaming and Digital Safety

 this website is endorsed by the National Crime Agency and has lots of advice and tips to help keep our children safe online.